 Look at how different my nursing experiences were with the boy and the girl:

-Me lactating at 5 months.
+Me lactating as early as 5 months.

 Boy cannot latch.
 Me and baby frustrated to the max.